Types of pollen

 Pollination season is December and January with the highest concentration being the last week of December.
 Junipers are common all over North America and when found in high concentrations they can cause allergic reactions.

-Lamb’s quarters, melde, goosefoot and fat-hen (Chenopodium sp.)
+Lamb’s quarters, melde, goosefoot, and fat-hen (Chenopodium sp.)

 The plant is considered a weed in most parts of the globe but is harvested in others, like northern India.
 It tends to grow upright at first, reaching heights of 10–150 cm.
 The leaves are alternate and varied in appearance.
 The first leaves, near the base of the plant, are toothed and roughly diamond-shaped, 3–7 cm long and 3–6 cm broad.

 Pollination season is early to mid July through to mid to late August.
-These “weeds” are commonly found in Europe, Australia, New Guinea, New Zealand, Oceania and North America.
-In Canada you will find it all over the country with high concentrations in the prairie provinces like, Manitoba, Saskatchewan and Alberta.
+These “weeds” are commonly found in Europe, Australia, New Guinea, New Zealand, Oceania, and North America.
+In Canada you will find it all over the country with high concentrations in the prairie provinces like, Manitoba, Saskatchewan, and Alberta.

 Linden, Basswood, Lime Trees (Tilia sp.)

-Linden (a.k.a basswood, lime trees) is a genus of about 30 species of trees native throughout most of the temperate Northern Hemisphere.
+Linden (aka basswood, lime trees) is a genus of about 30 species of trees native throughout most of the temperate Northern Hemisphere.
 The sturdy trunk stands like a pillar and the branches divide and subdivide into numerous ramifications on which the twigs are fine and thick.

 In summer there is a dense head of abundant foliage.
 The leaves of all the Tilia species are heart-shaped and most are asymmetrical with tiny fruit.

 They are insect and wind pollinated.
-Usually the amount of pollen released in the air is not very high.
+Usually, the amount of pollen released in the air is not very high.
 They are found mostly east from Eastern Manitoba to western New Brunswick.
 The pollen season varies dramatically depending on weather, environmental conditions but generally occurs from June to July.

 Maclura pomifera, hedge plant (Maclura sp.)

-Maclura pomifera (Maclura sp.), commonly known as hedge plant, Osage orange, hedge apple, horse apple, bois d’arc, bodark, bow-wood, yellow-wood, mock orange and monkey ball is a small deciduous tree or large shrub, typically growing to 8 to 15 metres (30–50 ft) tall and is a member of the mulberry family.
+Maclura pomifera (Maclura sp.), commonly known as hedge plant, Osage orange, hedge apple, horse apple, bois d’arc, bodark, bow-wood, yellow-wood, mock orange, and monkey ball is a small deciduous tree or large shrub, typically growing to 8 to 15 metres (30–50 ft) tall and is a member of the mulberry family.
 The distinctive fruit is roughly spherical and turns a bright yellow-green in the fall.

-Maclura pomifera, hedge plant is considered an important allergen blooming in April and May depending on weather, environmental conditions and human interruption.
+Maclura pomifera, hedge plant is considered an important allergen blooming in April and May depending on weather, environmental conditions, and human interruption.

 Maple and Box Elder (Acer)